 Our diets today are high in omega-6 fatty acids rather than omega-3.
 Omega-6 promotes inflammation.
 Inflammation causes acne.
 Omega-3 reduces inflammation.

 Don’t eat fish?
 Don’t worry.
 You can get your omega-3 fatty acids from flax seeds, chia seeds, mustard oil, beans, cabbage, cauliflower and walnuts.
 Or you can just take a supplement.

-Make sure you drink at least 8-10 glasses of plain water everyday to keep your skin hydrated and smooth.
+Make sure you drink at least 8-10 glasses of plain water every day to keep your skin hydrated and smooth.
 Drinking water by itself will do nothing for your acne if your diet is bad.
 Green tea and coconut water are great too.

 Have trouble incorporating all these into your daily diet initially.
 Make this smoothie which contains all the above nutrients.

-- Handful of leafy greens
+- A handful of leafy greens

 - One lemon